vishnukothakapu/Atlas/README.md

 ---

-## Example API Usage
+## Example API Usage (End-to-End Walkthrough)

-Below is a summary of the HTTP API endpoints.
+Here is a step-by-step walkthrough to test consistent hashing, replica routing, failover, and incremental log recovery using `curl`.
 You can also import the pre-configured Postman Collection file `postman.json` at the root of the project to test these routes.

-### 1. Check Cluster Status
+### Step 1: Check Initial Cluster Status
+Check that all three nodes are healthy and running:
 ```bash
 curl -X GET http://localhost:8080/cluster
 ```